 waterfall

-I had found a nature condenser: a stone and water chamber saturated with noise, plants and animals.
-Updraughts buffeted insects, leaves and branches.
-Protean, the water changed colour, speed and texture.
-And when the sun came out the scene fragmented in ways that defied imagination.
+I had found a nature condenser: a stone and water chamber filled with noise, plants and animals.
+Updraughts buffeted leaves, branches and insects.
+Protean, the water changed colour, texture and speed and direction.
+And when the sun fell on all this the scene fragmented in ways that defied imagination.

-I made an oil study, and later began a big canvas only to put it aside to work in a field in Essex.
-But I didn't forget this fall: its distinctive shape fused with a memory of that first impression of natural richness into a kind of emblem.
+I settled down and made an oil study and later, back in Essex, I began a big canvas only to put it aside to make paintings of a local field.
+But I didn't forget Furnace Falls: its distinctive shape combined with that first impression of endless richness and it seemed to become a kind of symbol or emblem.

-Painting is a way of making first hand contact with nature - think of Cézanne or Constable.
+Painting is a way of making contact with nature first hand - think of Cézanne or Constable.
 In this tradition there is an assumption that we don't know what things look like and that painting offers a unique way of finding out.
+Its empirical, exploratory and exciting.

 Compared to an object on a table, a waterfall is almost impossible to see.
-At a distance they often have distinctive shapes, but close up they look chaotic.
-This combination of stability and instability is part of their facination.
+At a distance waterfalls often have a distinctive shape, but close to they all look chaotic.
+I think this combination of stability and instability is part of their facination.
 It's as though they are telling you that you can and can't see them, that their permanence is true and not true.

-The images in Waterfall show how one spot gives many different visions of water.
-You don't have to travel to see variety.
-The paintings exploit different sources - oil studies, drawings, notes and photos, with digital analysis and re-organisation in the studio.
+The images in Waterfall show how one spot can yeild many different visions of water.
+You don't have to travel to see variety in nature, you just have to learn to look at things.
+The paintings in this group exploit different sources - oil studies, drawings, notes and photos, with digital analysis and re-organisation in the studio, along with emotions recollected in tranquility.

 WORK IN PROGRESS